andela/ah-backend-summer/README.md

 401 for Unauthorized requests, when a request requires authentication but it isn't provided

-403 for Forbidden requests, when a request may be valid but the user doesn't have permissions to perform the action
+403 for Forbidden requests, when a request may be valid but the user does't have permissions to perform the action

 404 for Not found requests, when a resource can't be found to fulfill the request

 ## Endpoints:

+Prefix `/api/{version}` is implied.

 ### Authentication:

-`POST /api/users/login`
+`POST /users/login`

 Example request body: